BahrainOfficial Name: Kingdom of Bahrain

 Traffic Accidents: Except for minor accidents, do not move the vehicle until you have filed a report with the traffic police.
 This applies to single-car accidents as well.
 If you move the car, insurance companies may deny coverage.

-For minor, non-injury accidents, move your vehicle off the road to avoid further accidents.
+For minor accidents with no injuries, move your vehicle off the road to avoid further accidents.
 You do not have to wait at the scene for the police.

 Filing Accident Reports: You must file a report within 24 hours of the accident.